WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/03-sound-desks/index.md

 While it is physically larger and heavier than many smaller desks, its advanced processing power, refined audio quality, and comprehensive control surface justify the size when used inconcerts or shows demanding first-rate audio control.
 It has quite a complicated UI that does take time to get used to, but allows almost infinite customisability.
 The built in effects are fantastic and easily out perform those included in modern, high end theatre consoles.
-This desk also has native support for a seperate mono bus, mixing in LCRS (Left, Centre, Right, and Surround) and mixing in full 5.1 surround sound (Left, Right, Centre, Subwoofer, Left surround, and Right surround).
+This desk also has native support for a separate mono bus, mixing in LCRS (Left, Centre, Right, and Surround) and mixing in full 5.1 surround sound (Left, Right, Centre, Subwoofer, Left surround, and Right surround).
 Although this desk is showing its age (such as no native support for USB audio or Dante networking), it is still a very competent desk.

 ## Midas DM12